Read on to find out more about the Global Student Challenge winners from previous years.

 Saltire were not only the second team in the last six years to start and end the finals in first place, but they managed it whilst remaining in first place during the entire finals.
 Despite making an error in entering figures on the first day, Saltire held their place and were crowned winners.

 The victorious team have won a cash prize and will be mentored by industry leaders.
-Dale Mason from Saltire appreciated the learning opportunity that playing the game presents: Dale Mason appreciated the learning opportunity playing the game presents:
+Dale Mason from Saltire appreciated the learning opportunity that playing the game presents, he said:

 “The best thing about this competition is the business learning side.
 It’s a massive learning curve, seeing things not just in terms of calculations and equations but in terms of the outcomes of your decisions.”